-A team of two independent consultants will conduct the MTR - one International Team Leader (with experience and exposure to projects and evaluations in other regions globally) and one local expert, from Thailand.
+A team of two independent consultants will conduct the MTE - one team leader (with experience and exposure to climate change and related projects and evaluations in other regions globally) and one local team expert from Ghana.
 The consultants cannot have participated in the project preparation, formulation, and/or implementation (including the writing of the Project Document) and should not have a conflict of interest with project's related activities.
+The team leader will be responsible to identify the local team expert and include his/her CV in the technical proposal and cost in the financial proposal.
+UNDP will sign a contract only with the team leader.